-Where To Eat In Rosarito, Baja California
+Where To Eat In Rosarito, Baja California in 2023

 Rosarito Beach is spring break central.
 A small resort town on the coast of Mexico’s Baja California peninsula, it is well known as a nightlife destination for American college kids and bachelorette parties due to its proximity to the border.

 But Rosarito, just half an hour south of Tijuana, had been popular well before that.
 Back in the prohibition era of the 1920s the area became a place to be seen for the Hollywood rich and famous.
 Today, you can still feel the old school glamour when you step foot into the Rosarito Beach Hotel.
 Regular guests included Rita Hayworth, Orson Welles, Marilyn Monroe, Ava Gardner, Gregory Peck and Katharine Hepburn, among others.
 If only those walls could talk!

 Hollywood is still present in Rosarito – at Baja Studios.
 Originally built by Twentieth Century Fox for the reconstruction of RMS Titanic in the epic 1997 film (they have the largest water tank in the world), the studios were the birth place of many other notable films such as Pearl Harbor.
 It is now an independent Mexican-owned film studio that is still for rent for major motion pictures.